 What is a PMS systems’ role in the hospitality industry nowadays?
 The automation of common front-office and administrative tasks remains the top priority.
 It’s important to note that automation can save forward-thinking businesses up to 70%.
-All hotel PMS include the critical modules of reservation, front-desk operations, and housekeeping.
+All hotel PMS software includes the critical modules of reservation, front-desk operations, and housekeeping.
 On top of all that, modern hotel PMS solutions include a range of features that promote specialized personalized guest experiences.

 Now that we know how a hotel PMS works, let’s talk about the benefits a property management system can bring to the hotel industry.